Having a commitment to meet a great guy and create a wonderful relationship can be a lonely experience.

 This is actually a pretty good way to meet quality men because it’s the people you trust and love.
 You can’t just leave it to them – it’s your relationship you’re creating.
 They need guidance – because if they don’t get any, the suggestions they make will be based on their opinions, background, and ideals instead of yours.
 This is why – no matter how well-intentioned your friends and family – it can feel like train wreck after train wreck, with everyone feeling frustrated and annoyed.

 So how can you do this?
 I write a lot about knowing what you want – because it’s absolutely key.
-Whilst the Be-Do-Have exercise is starting point, it’s not enough.
-With the women I’ve coached, I’ve had them turn their Be-Do-Have into an elevator pitch.
+Whilst the BDH framework is a starting point, it’s not enough.
+With the women I’ve coached, I’ve had them turn their BDH framework into an elevator pitch.
 This takes thought, focus, and believe it or not – practice.
 I found it incredibly effective on my journey – not only for the difference it made to those around me, but also for the sense of clarity it gave me.
 As I shared it with people, I had the sense that it became more real.

 On sharing your be-do-have elevator pitch with your family and friends, you can guess what will start to happen: